Christine Bishop-Edkins, MSS, LCSW

 Gregory M. Wilson, MDiv, MSS, LCSW

 The counseling relationship can be a safe place in which to navigate life’s challenges and explore our inner selves.
 Greg has experience working with issues of grief, adolescence development, life transitions (such as divorce, career issues, family transition), anxiety and depression, and substance abuse.
 Greg also brings experience in facilitating group counseling.
 Greg obtained a Masters in Social Services from Bryn Mawr College.
 Greg has also obtained additional post-graduate training in Cognitive Behavioral Therapy from Bryn Mawr College.
 Greg is an Episcopal priest and has been ordained since 2002.
 He holds a Masters in Divinity from Episcopal Divinity School in Cambridge, MA and a BA in Neuroscience from the University of Delaware.
+Greg is licensed in Pennsylvania and New Jersey.

 Sue Ann Brancato, MSW, LCSW

 Sue Ann believes that therapy is a gift one gives to oneself, whether it is to resolve a current problem or to help realize lifelong dreams.
 Sue Ann’s approach is eclectic and tailored to the individual’s needs.
 Sue Ann graduated with a Bachelor of Arts in Existential Phenomenology (Psychology) from Duquesne University and uses her background in various industries including law and finance.
 Sue Ann returned to school and attended the Philadelphia School of Psychoanalysis, where she is now a Senior Candidate.
 She earned her Master of Social Work at Widener University Graduate School of Social Work.
 Sue Ann has held supervisory positions at two major community behavioral health agencies.
 Sue Ann has experience supervising MSW/MA Counseling students and graduates who are interested in obtaining LCSW/LPC certification.
+Sue Ann is licensed in Pennsylvania.